fouad-semaan/IGAD-C127/docs/documentation/interface/data_structure/data_structure.rst

    *Fig. 5*

-.. note:: Note that filtering the data using options from different filters lists will apply an **AND** filter.
+.. note:: Note that filtering the data using items from different filters lists will apply an **AND** filter.